Save the Date | Career Expo 2019: Saturday, March 30, 2019

-Career Expo 2017 will be held Saturday, April 1, 2017, from 9 a.m. - 5 p.m. on Columbia University’s Morningside Campus, 115th and Broadway, New York City.
+The 2018 Career Expo took place on Saturday, March 24, 2018. from 9 a.m. - 5 p.m. on Columbia University's Morningside Campus, 115th Street and Broadway, New York City.
 It is the largest journalism career fair in the country.
-Last year, 150 media companies from around the country and world attended to interview, mentor and hire the Class of 2016.
-As in past years, we expect the Career Expo to fill to capacity, so please register early to guarantee your company’s participation.
-See the list of Expo 2016 companies.
+Nearly 160 media companies from around the country and world attended to interview, mentor and hire the graduating class.

 Employer Registration and Fees

 The Career Expo is heavily underwritten by Columbia Journalism School to keep the price of attending low for employers.
 The cost to register your company is $175 for the first two recruiters and $25 for each additional recruiter.
 The registration fee includes: breakfast, lunch, all-day beverage service, table and chair rental, an electronic resume book, and our interview matching service.

 Meet our Students

 Whether you have jobs, internships, contract positions or are open to freelance story pitches now or in the future, you’ll find what you’re looking for at Columbia Journalism School.